X3CyO/Data-4-SDG/README.md

 - Federated States of Micronesia (FSM)

 Next steps include:
-- Shifting and Enlarging the geometries of the USAPI to be include on a standard US choropleth map
+- Shifting and Enlarging the geometries of the USAPI to be included on a standard US choropleth map